GearsAD/GraffSDK.jl/docs/src/index.md

 # GraffSDK.jl Documentation

-This package is an SDK for SlamInDb/Graff.
+This package is a Julia SDK for SlamInDb/Graff.

 ## Installation
 This package is not yet registered with JuliaLang/METADATA.jl, but can be easily installed in Julia 0.6 with: